 Tips For Your First 90-Day Review

-This one, is pretty much a must.
+This one is pretty much a must.
 I know from personal experience how difficult it is to try and do this at home.
 There are way too many distractions.
-You will think about and find all sorts of “need to be done” items that make it hard to focus on this important block of time.
+You will think about and find all sorts of “need to be done” items on your to-do list, which makes it hard to focus and concentrate.

 There is something powerful about putting pen to paper and ignoring our digital world for a while.
-So grab your favorite pen, some nice paper or journal, turn off your phone and start writing.
+So grab your favorite pen, some paper or journal, turn off your phone and start writing

 Create An Environment:

 Start noticing at what time of day you are best able to focus, and the creative juices start to flow.
 Where do you feel inspired?
 Where can you go that takes you out of your everyday routine?
 Do you prefer to do reflection time indoors or outdoors?
 Do you need the quiet of a library or the hum of background noise at a favorite coffee shop?

 Create an environment that sets you up for success and gives you the space to help you think through your list of review questions.

 Have a way to capture thoughts, ideas, plans and any aha moments you discover during this evaluation and reflection time.